 In this article, we are going to dive into the best dog breeds for whatever distance or running style you gravitate towards.
 However, remember, these are general observations.

-They are great for long, steady paced runs.
+They are great for long, steady-paced runs.
 Typically high energy dogs, Weimaraners were originally used for hunting large game such as boar, bear, and deer.
 These days, however, they are used to hunt smaller game such as fox, rabbits, and birds.
 Weimaraners are athletic with a slick short-haired coat and muscular stature.
 The short coat helps keep them cool for those who like to run in the hotter months.

 And they are quite versatile!
 They are comfortable running at faster speeds as well.
 In addition, Weimaraners also have webbed paws which makes them good swimmers.
 Triathpup anyone?